alephium/www/src/content/homepage.md

     title: Smart contract design
     description: Alephium's smart contracts have been designed and implemented to be scalable, functional, practical with a focus on security and reduced state usage.
-Its stateful UTXO model combines the advantages of both eUTXO model and account model.
+Its stateful UTXO model combines the advantages of both the eUTXO model and the account model.
     cardText: A new programming paradigm for smart contracts and dApps.
     links:
       - text: More details